dorchul/Simple-CLI-Tool/README.md

 ## Requirements

-- Linux, MacOS, or Windows
+- Linux
+  - MacOS and Windows should also work but were not tested
 - One of:
   - [Docker](https://docs.docker.com/get-docker/)
   - [Maven](https://maven.apache.org/install.html) and